zenml-io/zenml/examples/quickstart/README.md

 # Start the ZenServer to enable dashboard access
 zenml connect --url="INSERT_YOUR_SERVER_URL_HERE"

+# We'll start on the default stack
+zenml stack set default
 ```

 As described above we have done the first step already and created an experimental pipeline.
 Feel free to check out